Best value audit

 • Local Outcome Improvement Plan - The purpose of the Local Outcome Improvement Plan is to identify areas for improvement and to deliver better outcomes for the people of the Highlands and Scotland, through specific commitments made by the Council, its community planning partners and the Scottish Government.
 The plan focuses on agreed priorities for all partners that look at tackling inequality and prevention.
 The document sets out the joint commitments made by the Highland Community Planning Partnership and the Scottish Government to an agreed set of outcomes.
 A range of outcomes have been agreed by the Community Planning Partnership based on the needs and issues identified through consultation with our communities and linking to the Scottish Governments National Outcomes.

 • Council Programme - The Council Programme outlines the aims of our political administration.
-The aims will be achieved through the delivery of a Programme of priorities that informs our strategic planning at all levels through the Corporate Plan and Service Plans.
+The aims will be achieved through the delivery of a Programme of priorities that informs our strategic planning at all levels through the Performance Plan and Service Plans.

 • Operational Plans -The more detailed plans showing specifically what will be done to deliver the strategic plans.